 The dashboard is the home page which will appear after logging in.
 It shows a quick summary of ticket statistics, which will be updated every hour.

 A ticket is a customer request raised to seek help in resolving issues on services, products, quotes etc. Agent can add or create a ticket on behalf of end users.

 Shows all tickets so that agents can interact with tickets and add notes to the tickets.
 Every ticket action is performed from the tickets lisiting page.

 Displays agent name and profile picture.
 The agents can customize their profile in the profile settings.
-Customization includes uploading a profile picture, changing password, adding timezone and multifactor authentication.
+Customization includes uploading a profile picture, change password, adding timezone and multifactor authentication.

-Built-in Knowledge share tool for the agents to access the Articles and Frequently asked questions (FAQs) for solving issues by themselves and encourage them to collaborate, share knowledge and solve problems.
+Built-in Knowledge base tool for the agents in order to access the Articles and Frequently asked questions (FAQs).
+These help in analyzing and solving issues in a fast pace and encourage them to collaborate, share knowledge and solve problems.

 In the dashboard, the area below the top menu bar shows the overviews of the tickets counts for quick access